risuorg/risu/doc/presentations/devconfcz2018-presentation-revealmd.md

 ### What does M.a.g.u.i.
 Does?

-- It runs citellus against each sosreport, gathers and groups the data per plugin.
+- It runs risu against each sosreport, gathers and groups the data per plugin.
 - Runs its own plugins against the data received to hilight issues that depend on several systems
 - Allows to grab remote host data via ansible host lists